-Science 7 - This course will introduce students to fundamental science principles in the fields of biological, physical, and earth and space sciences.
-Topics covered will include structure and function of organisms, ecology, matter and energy, motion and force, earth features, weather and climate, and astronomy.
+Science 7 - This course will prepare students to take the 7th grade PSSA.
+This course offers an introduction of science concepts in the fields of biological, physical, and earth and space sciences, with special focus on the nature of science.
+Topics include the structure and function of organisms, ecology, matter and energy, motion and forces, Earth's features, and astronomy.